 Program Coordinator: Susie Harris (4340-F Health Sciences Building; 252-744-6173; email@example.com)

-Minimum degree requirement is 120 s.h. of credit as follows:
+The degree requires a minimum of 120 s.h. as follows: